 The festival became internationally popular thanks to the novel The Sun Also Rises that the American writer Ernest Hemingway wrote.
 The book talks about American and British expatriates who travel from Paris to the Festival of San Fermín to watch the running of the bulls and the bullfights.
 The festival was declared a Tourist Festival of International Interest in 1980.

 SANT JORDI DAY

-Sant Jordi day is when people in Catalonia celebrate the day of their patron saint, San Jordi (Saint George).
-The Celebration takes place on the 23rd of April and roses and books play a big role this day.
+Sant Jordi day is when people in Catalonia where people celebrate the day of their patron saint San Jordi (Saint George).
+The Celebration takes place on the 23rd of April and roses and books play a big role on this day.

 During this celebration, it is the tradition that men give women roses and women give men books.
 It can be anybody, it doesn´t necessarily have to be your partner.
 Fathers buy roses for their daughters or girls buy books for their friends.
 Also, nowadays the tradition is not followed as strictly.
 Men can buy books for women and vice versa.

 The origin of the tradition of giving flowers comes from the legend of Saint Jordi.
 The legend says that a knight named Jordi saved a princess from being eaten by a dragon who had been terrorizing a village.
 After he stabbed his sword into it, a rose appeared from the dragon’s blood, which Jordi handed to the princess.